EFHDev/Global-Bans-API/README.md

-Certainly!
-Here's an example of a `README.md` file explaining what Global Bans is:

 # Global Bans

 Global Bans is a system designed to manage and enforce bans for users across multiple platforms or services.
 It provides a centralized database of banned users, their ban details, and associated punishments.
 The Global Bans system allows administrators to track and share ban information, ensuring consistent enforcement of penalties across different platforms or services.